isabella232/OneScriptLang/docs/Macro.md

 `object` | an object
 `void` | used to define the absence of a value (for example a method with no return value)

+The `data-type` can also be a type held within an imported library.
+For example:

+`IException exception`

 Examples of a data declaration are as follows:
 ```
 .table